The Benefits of a Central AC Unit

 Condensate Drain Line

-If your condensation drain line becomes clogged by algae, mold, or bugs, the water collected on the evaporator coil will not be able to be flushed away.
-This can cause a flooded home, water damage, and the growth of mold and mildew.
-The float switch near your indoor coil will shut off the system when it detects a blockage in the drain line.
+If the drain line for condensation is blocked by algae, mold or snails the line won’t flush out the water collected by your evaporator unit during cooling.
+This can result in flooding in your basement, water damage in your home, and mold and mildew growth.
+The float switch near your indoor coil will shut off the system if it detects a blocked drain line.

 Explore More